 Image: Tim Regan

-Introduction to hiking trails in the UK
+Introduction to the best hiking trails in UK

 Are you stuck in a lifestyle of only working, eating, and sleeping?
 With the day jobs most of us have, that’s the harsh reality.
 However, doing something exciting on the weekend can refresh both your mind and your health.
 And there is no better way to do it than go hiking.
 Let’s look at some of the best hiking trails in the UK to get you started.